 A set of two numbers used for encryption and decryption, where one is called the private key and the other is called the public key.
 Public keys are typically made widely available, while private keys are held by their respective owners.
 Though mathematically related, it is generally viewed as computationally infeasible to derive the private key from the public key.
 Public and private keys are used only with asymmetric encryption algorithms, also called public-key encryption algorithms, or public-key cryptosystems.
 Data encrypted with either a public key or a private key from a key pair can be decrypted with its associated key from the key-pair.
-However, data encrypted with a public key cannot be decrypted with the same public key, and data enwrapped with a private key cannot be decrypted with the same private key.
+However, data encrypted with a public key cannot be decrypted with the same private key.